jakobib/angularjs2014/angularjs-library-services.md

 illustrated in the following with two examples.
 Both are available as AngularJS modules for easy reuse: the *ng-suggest* module provides access to search suggestions and links [@ngsuggest] and the *ng-daia* module provides access to availability information [@ngdaia].
-Both modules are hosted in public git repositories with API documentation, examples, and downloads (<http://gbv.github.io/ng-suggest/> and <http://gbv.github.io/ng-daia/>).
+Both modules are hosted at public git repositories with API documentation, examples, and downloads (<http://gbv.github.io/ng-suggest/> and <http://gbv.github.io/ng-daia/>).